Luis Robles: 1. FC Kaiserslautern

 Robles was drafted by Major League Soccer club D.C.
 United with the 50th overall selection in the 2007 MLS SuperDraft.
 However, he passed up MLS and signed instead with German side Kaiserslautern in January 2007.
-Robles made his league debut on October 17, 2008 against Rot Weiss Ahlen.
+Robles made his league debut on October 17, 2008, against Rot Weiss Ahlen.
 He was thrust into the starting role due to an injury to incumbent starter Tobias Sippel and outperformed fellow backup and German youth international Kevin Trapp.
-In his first season of German football he finished the season with sixteen games played and conceded seventeen goals.
+In his first season of German soccer he finished the season with sixteen games played and conceded seventeen goals.
 Robles missed much of the summer training with Kaiserslautern – which had recently hired a new manager, Marco Kurz – because of his inclusion in the United States squad at the 2009 CONCACAF Gold Cup.
 As a result, he entered the 2009–10 season as the backup once again.

 Karlsruher SC

-After making few appearances in 2009–10, which saw Kaiserslautern promoted for the 2010–11 Fußball-Bundesliga season, Robles chose to sign a two-year deal with 2.
+After making few appearances in 2009–10, which saw Kaiserslautern promoted for the 2010–11 Fußball-Bundesliga season, Robles signed a two-year deal with 2.
 Fußball-Bundesliga club Karlsruher SC.
 In his first year with Karlsruhe he appeared in twenty-three games as the club's starting goalkeeper.
 In 2011–12, he appeared in five league matches and was released by the club at the end of the season.

 New York Red Bulls

 On August 8, 2012, Robles was acquired by the New York Red Bulls through Major League Soccer's Allocation Process.
-Before signing with the club, Robles contemplated retiring from soccer after his offer with the Vancouver Whitecaps fell through.
+Before signing with the club, Robles contemplated retiring from soccer after his offer with Vancouver Whitecaps FC fell through.
 Once he heard that the offer failed, he took a job with a realtor in order to receive healthcare for his pregnant wife.
 A few weeks later, Robles made contact with the league office and Ali Curtis who entered him in the Allocation draft, where he eventually signed with the Red Bulls.
-Robles made his debut for New York, starting against Toronto FC on September 29, 2012 a game in which the Red Bulls won 4–1.
+Robles made his debut for New York, starting against Toronto FC on September 29, 2012, a game in which the Red Bulls won 4–1.
 After first choice goalkeeper Ryan Meara suffered a hip injury, Robles was named the starter for the final four matches as well as the 2012 MLS Cup Playoffs.

 Robles cemented his position as the club's starting goalkeeper during the 2013 season as he started all 34 league matches and received praises from star midfielder, Tim Cahill about his fearlessness and desire to succeed.
 His strong performances in goal throughout the season led New York to the MLS Supporters' Shield - their first ever trophy.
 For the second year in a row, Robles started all 34 league matches, and led his team to the 2014 Eastern Conference Finals where they ultimately fell to the New England Revolution 4–3 on aggregate.
-Robles' was awarded with the MLS Save of the Year for his double save against the Seattle Sounders on September 20.
+Robles' was awarded with the MLS Save of the Year for his double save against Seattle Sounders FC on September 20.